MicrosoftDocs/entra-docs/docs/id-governance/services-and-integration-partners.md

 ms.reviewer: mwahl
 ---

-# Services and integration partners for Microsoft Entra ID Governance
+# Services and integration partners

- Partners can help your organization with planning and deployment of Identity Governance.
-Customers can engage partners listed in the Microsoft Solution Partner finder or can choose from the services partners listed in the following table.
+ Partners can help your organization with planning and deployment of Microsoft Entra scenarios including Identity Governance.
+Customers can engage partners listed in the Microsoft Solution Partner finder or can choose from the services partners listed in the following tables.

+## Services and integration partners for Microsoft Entra ID Governance

 The descriptions and linked pages are provided by the partners themselves.
 You can use the description to identify a partner that you may want to contact and learn more about.